 How can I understand that my computer is a part of botnet?

-Hackers who created botnet have no reason to ensure that a specific user whose PC is in botnet has already detected that he is hacked.
-When they have thousands of computers in their network, the loss of a single PC or even ten ones will not bring any significant effect.
-They may start botnet activity even at the moment when you are using your computer.
+Hackers who created botnet have no reason to ensure that a specific user whose PC is in the botnet has already detected that he is hacked.
+When they have thousands of computers in their network, losing a single PC or even ten ones will not bring any significant effect.
+They may start botnet activity even when you are using your computer.
 Hence, any strange activity among the listed below is a reason to scan your computer for possible backdoors.
 Here are the typical signs which indicate that your PC is a part of a botnet:

 - The mouse pointer moves autonomously;

 - You can see the console windows opening chaotically;

 - A browser window opens without your intention;